Video Monetization

 Screenshot of Patrick Willems' patreon membership tiers

-Tip pages are easy to set up and, if you have a large enough following, you could start earning from them in hours.
+Tip pages are easy to set up, and if you have a large enough following, you could start earning from them in hours.

 Direct contributions from my viewers play a significant role.
 Utilizing platforms like Twitch’s Cheers or YouTube’s Super Chat allows fans to support the content and interact more directly.